Protein & Peptide NMR Services

 - Fragment-based library screening NMR services using 1D or 2D NMR spectroscopy.

-- Epitope mapping and dissociation constant (Kd) determinations for compounds.
+- Binding site mapping and dissociation constant (Kd) determinations for compounds.

 - Biosimilars higher order structure (HOS) comparability analysis services, formulation characterization, and optimization, both by NMR spectroscopy and protein X-ray crystallography.
 See also our blog post on this subject.